 Gas Hydrates Resource Assessment

-The results at this time comprise an analysis of the in-place gas hydrate resources in the Gulf of Mexico (GOM).
-The estimates presented here only represent in-place resources, and do not include either technically recoverable or economically recoverable resources.
-The mean in-place estimate for the GOM is 21,444 trillion cubic feet, which includes gas hydrate resources in a variety of sediment hosts and trap types.
-The fraction of this in-place estimate that can be technically extracted and brought to market will be identified in the next phase of the project.
+The results at this time comprise an analysis of the in-place gas hydrate resources in the Gulf of Mexico, Atlantic, and Pacific OCS areas.
+The estimates represent only in-place resources, and do not include either technically recoverable or economically recoverable resources.

-BOEM is currently working to adapt the preliminary in-place model for use on the Atlantic and Pacific OCS; work on the Alaska OCS will follow.
-Future assessment results will be updated on this page.
-As more data becomes available, a technically recoverable and economically recoverable hydrate volume will be generated for all four regions of the OCS.
+BOEM is currently working to adapt the in-place model for use on the deep-water areas of the Alaska OCS.
+Future assessment results will be updated as they are published.
+Finally, as more data becomes available a technically recoverable and economically recoverable hydrate volume will be generated for all four regions of the OCS.